jaychang0917/SimpleAuth/README.md

 }
 ```

----

 ## Advanced Usage
 #### Disconnection
-Clear the active session if the social app is installed in the device, otherwise
+The active session will be cleared if the social app is installed in the device, otherwise app cookies will be cleared (i.e. user need to login again)
 ```java
 void disconnectFacebook() {
   SimpleAuth.getInstance().disconnectFacebook();